 Plants and animals have been cohabiting for millennia, it’s an ecosystem that works and can continue to work in this century with this technology with these farmers!

 Farmers and their cows have been closing loops and reducing waste for generations – it’s better for our cows and for our bottom line.
-Compare 1944 to 2007, it takes 21% fewer cows, 35% less water and 10% less land to produce the same amount of milk – with a 37% smaller hoof-print.
+As of 2007, producing a gallon of milk uses 90% less land and 65% less water, with a 63% smaller carbon footprint than in 1944.
+Data comparing 2007 to 2017 shows an additional reduction of 30% less water and 21% less land, a 19% smaller carbon footprint.

 Like the barnyard with goats, pigs, chickens, and cows, each is a solution to a healthy, sustainable farm.
 As policy makers look to lay the ground work for a healthy, sustainable nation – one piece of the puzzle lies with the climate-friendly practices that can be found on dairy farms in their backyard.
 Making food and recycling it – the farmer and her cow are a part of the solution too – and we don’t shy away from hard-work either.